Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

 \end{proof}

-\begin{coro} If $p \geq 13$, the {\em minimal regular model with normal crossings} of $X_{\mathrm{s}} (p)$ over $\Z_p^{\mathrm{ur}}$ is the same as that of Theorem~\ref{thSgrossier}, after contracting those Drinfeld components which have multiplicity $p+1$.

-For $p\ge 5$, the {\em minimal regular model} of $X_{\mathrm{s}} (p)$ over $\Z_p^{\mathrm{ur}}$ has a reduced fiber, which is made of two components (the external Igusa ones), intersecting (many times) at one common highly singular point. \end{coro}
+\begin{coro} For any prime $p$, the {\em minimal regular model} of $X_{\mathrm{s}} (p)$ over $\Z_p^{\mathrm{ur}}$ has a reduced fiber, which is made of two components (the external Igusa ones), intersecting (many times) at one common highly singular point (unless the curve has genus $0$, that is, $p= 2, 3$ or $5$). \end{coro}

 See Figure~\ref{figureSminimal5} for the case $p=12k+5$.